Team building in the classroom: Which tools really work – from elementary school to secondary education

 From €62.95 · Variant for 10 or 20 people

-To product
+To the product

 3

-Fröbel Tower
+Fröbel tower

 Promotes cooperation, coordination, and concentration

-For 2–24 people – entire class possible
+For 2–24 people – whole class possible

 High-quality beech wood, durable